|

 Subscription status

 Active subscription‑Assets with active subscriptions.
-These are mainly purchased subscriptions, e.g. Condition Monitoring for Drives, ABB Ability™
+These are mainly purchased subscriptions, e.g., Condition Monitoring for Drives, ABB Ability™ Smart Sensor Subscription.

-To view subscription status, do the below steps.
+To view subscription status, refer to the video below:

 Note: The subscription type and expiration time are also shown in the Asset details page.
 See Asset details.